jonegil/gui-with-gio/egg_timer/09_egg_as_egg.md

 ![Hügelschäffer egg](09_torben_jansen.gif)

 Regarding Gio, the important line is the last in the for-loop, `eggPath.LineTo(p)`.
-At this point, math has found the next point `p` on the 360-degree roundtrip around the egg, and we use `eggPath.LineTo`) to move the pen to this specific coordinate point.
+At this point, math has found the next point `p` on the 360-degree roundtrip around the egg, and we use `eggPath.LineTo(p)` to move the pen to this specific coordinate point.

 After completing the for-loop the egg-shape is almost done.
 We finalize it explicitly by calling `eggPath.Close()` which closes the path.